-Both the X-T2 and the GH5 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the GH5 have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the X-T2 and GH5 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Panasonic GH5 Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.